gwaybio/CPBS7601/lectures/9.software_packaging/python_packaging_with_poetry/README.md

 This allows you to manage packages at the folder level rather than for the entire repo.

 ```bash
 cd path/to/your/folder  # Often the top level directory of a GitHub repo
 poetry init
 ```

 ### Step 2: Create pyproject.toml

-Follow the prompts to define project metadata and dependencies.
+If you used `poetry init` in an existing repository, follow the prompts to define project metadata and dependencies.

+If you used `poetry new` to create a new project, Poetry will create a pyproject.toml file for you.

 ### Step 3: Add dependencies